openaps/AndroidAPSdocs/docs/EN/Usage/completing-the-objectives.md

 - Links will be provided to guide you in case you are unsure about the correct answers yet.

-- The questions for objective 3 have been completely rewritten by native speakers as of AAPS 2.8.
-The new ones cover the same basic topics plus a few new ones.

 - These new questions will lead to some not answered questions even though you have successfully completed objective 3 in previous versions.

 - Unanswered questions will affect you only if you start a new objective.
 In other words: If you have already completed all objectives you can wait and answer the new questions later without loosing AAPS functions.

 ## Objective 4: Starting on an open loop

-- Select Open Loop either from Preferences, or by pressing and holding the Loop button in top left of the home screen.
+- Select "Open Loop" either from Preferences, or by pressing and holding the Loop button in top left of the home screen.
 - Work through the [Preferences](../Configuration/Preferences.md) to set up for you.
-- Manually enact at least 20 of the temporary basal rate suggestions over a period of 7 days; input them to your pump and confirm in AAPS that you have accepted them.
-Ensure this data shows in AAPS and Nightscout.
+- Manually enact at least 20 of the temporary basal rate suggestions over a period of 7 days; input them to your pump and confirm in **AAPS** that you have accepted them.
+Check that this data shows in **AAPS** and Nightscout.
 - Enable [temp targets](../Usage/temptarget.md) if necessary.
-Use hypo temp targets to prevent that the system will correct too strong because of a raising blood glucose after a hypo.
+Use hypo temp targets to prevent the system correcting too aggressively because of a raising sensor glucose level after a hypo.

 ### Reduce number of notifications

-- To reduce the Number of decisions to be made while in Open Loop set wide target range like 90 - 150 mg/dl or 5,0 - 8,5 mmol/l.
+- To reduce the number of decisions to be made while in Open Loop set a wide target range _e.g._ 90 - 150 mg/dl or 5.0 - 8.5 mmol/l.

-- You might even want to wider upper limit (or disable Open Loop) at night.
+- You might want to set a wider upper limit, or even disable Open Loop, at night.

 - In Preferences you can set a minimum percentage for suggestion of basal rate change.